MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Natural Language Query : Power BI
 https://youtu.be/kbeGIKu0Jxo

--Tableau adquire CleanGraph in 2017 (only a demo).
+- Tableau adquire CleanGraph in 2017 (only a demo).
--Power BI Q&A is already available (7 years ago and amazing). https://youtu.be/qMf7OLJfCz8
+- Power BI Q&A is already available (7 years ago and amazing). https://youtu.be/qMf7OLJfCz8

 Management Issue :
 * -> Natural language is a not yet a mature topic.